Our Lady of the Ozarks College: Ozark Junior College

 In July 1932, it was announced that a new independent school run by a board of trustees, entitled Ozark Junior College, would be established at the former Ozark Wesleyan campus.
 Local leaders attempted to assure area residents, many of whom had donated for the construction of the college, that the school was legally entirely separate from the prior Ozark Wesleyan College, and had sufficient funds to carry out operations.
 In order to meet mortgage obligations, by 1943 the trustees of the institution sought to sell it, meeting with prospective buyers.
-The Carthage school district had previously attempted to purchase the property.
+The Carthage school district was approached to purchase the property but declined due to the building's condition.

 Our Lady of the Ozarks College

 The Missionary Oblates of Mary Immaculate ended up purchasing the property, with the aim to open a school in September 1944.
 The school was dedicated on November 29, 1944, with Bishop Edwin Vincent O'Hara of the Diocese of Kansas City presiding over a procession and blessing of the grounds, followed by a Solemn High Mass.

 The college received affiliation with the Catholic University of America in 1949, allowing its graduates to receive diplomas issued by Catholic University.
 In 1959, the Oblates constructed a shrine chapel to Our Lady of Fatima.

 Due to declining enrollment, the college closed in 1971 and records were sent to St. Henry's Preparatory Seminary in Belleville, Illinois.